 As a media artist and technologist, he has explored a large range of alternative performance mediums, from media art installations to interactive musical performances.
 Among his most recent projects is Smash, the Multimedia Experience, a series of experimental musical concerts integrating video gaming, mobile apps, and audience participation.
 A national finalist in the 2017 ITA Tech Challenge, he is also a skilled software developer and has developed several music software and apps.

-Yeh is currently a D.M.A. candidate at Northwestern University under Alan Chow, where he is also receiving a cognate in Music Theory and a minor in Engineering Entrepreneurship.
-He holds Bachelor and Master of Music degrees from the Juilliard School, studying under Yoheved Kaplinsky and Choong Mo Kang.
+Yeh holds a D.M.A. in Piano Performance (with a cognate in Music Theory) from Northwestern University studying under Alan Chow, and Bachelor and Master of Music degrees from the Juilliard School under Yoheved Kaplinsky and Choong Mo Kang.
 In addition to pursuing his performing career, he is also passionate about teaching.
-Since 2016, he has been serving as Instructor of Music Theory at Northwestern University and Instructor of Computer Science at Northwestern's Center for Talent Development, and has previously taught Ear Training at the Juilliard School as a Teaching Fellow.
+He has served as Instructor of Music Theory at Northwestern University and Instructor of Computer Science at Northwestern's Center for Talent Development for several years, and has previously taught Ear Training at the Juilliard School as a Teaching Fellow.